evg4/Quizzes/README.md

  ## Features
 This is built in JavaScript.
 It is to be used in node, not the browser.
 ## How to use
 The quizzes can be played in node.
-Open any of the quiz files, and once the programme is run, the game will begin automatically.
+Open any of the quiz files and type "node quiz1.js" (or quiz2.js / quiz3.js) into the terminal to begin the quiz.
+Type your answers then hit return to move on.
-## Technologies
-JavaScript.
 ## Licence
 Please see license document.